jamal94sm/NIPS2026/README.md

 Adding LoRA-MoE to the last stage (stage 3) of ConvNeXt foundation model and fine-tune the model on CASIS-MS-ROI using ArcFace, SupCon (supervised Contrastive), and GRL (cross-entropy) loss functions.
 There is a conflict between GRL and MoE.
 We use the Scout model to make a better cooperation between them, and achieve a better performance and convergence.

 NIPS_8.py:
 Adding LoRA-MoE to the last stage (stage 3) of ConvNeXt foundation model and fine-tune the model on CASIS-MS-ROI using ArcFace, SupCon (supervised Contrastive), and GRL (cross-entropy) loss functions.
-We want to use FFT (amplitude/phase) transformation to learn a more general representation.
+We want to use FFT-Swapping technique for augmentation along with general augmentations.